 But if you notice any growths on the surface or sides, any black specs, or something similar, discard the jar.
 Same thing if the spread has noticeably changed its texture, or developed an off or rancid odor.
 When it comes to consistency, one thing to remember is that oil separation is normal in peanut butter, and it’s not a sign of spoilage ([PBC]).
 Just stir that peanut oil back in.

 Now let’s talk a bit about quality.
-Like most food products, peanut butter degrades over time.
+Like most food products (and peanuts), this nut butter degrades over time.
 That’s why many producers state explicitly for how long you can keep their PB once opened.
 The changes are gradual and impossible to notice if you were to taste the spread every day.
 But they add up, and after a few months that peanut butter definitely isn’t as good as it was when you opened the jar for the first time.

 Maybe the taste is somewhat lacking, or it dried out a bit, and it’s not easily spreadable anymore.
 And at a certain point, you might prefer to throw it out instead of eating it, even though it’s technically safe for consumption.
 If and when you do that is entirely up to you.
 So if your PB does not hit the spot anymore, don’t feel bad about discarding it.
 It’s past its prime, and there no point in finishing it for finishing’s sake.